 Looks like you’ve missed the boat!
-Applications are now closed for our 2019/2020 programme.
+Applications are now closed.
+Discover our other courses.

 You’re based in Thurrock and you’ve got an idea for a project that helps other people or the environment.
 How do you get it up and running?
 That’s where we come in.
 We support you to start up a social enterprise, charity or business to help people.